Learning Outcomes for Mathematics Courses

 • Define and examine the random sampling (population and sample, parameters and statistic) data displays and graphical methods with technology,

-• Recognize and compute the sampling distributions, sampling distributions of means and variances (S2) and the t- and F-distributions,
+• Recognize and apply sampling distributions, including distributions of sample means, S^2, and the t- and F-distributions,

 • Understand, apply and compute in one- and two- sample estimation problems,